ts-kontakt/comnt/README.md

 **standard comment syntax** — no weird symbols, no broken files, no preprocessing to view your code in a browser.

-KTemplates remain fully functional working HTML and JavaScript code that can be opened, viewed, and tested directly in browsers.
+Source templates remain fully functional working HTML and JavaScript code that can be opened, viewed, and tested directly in browsers.

 One huge practical benefit: you can inject actual JavaScript-ready values from Python—